Sile-Kiman/Burger/README.md

 Test:
-1 -Verify the page’s  look and feel matches the wireframe provided for this assignment- (this maybe slightly different) 2- Check the other spec such as when you clicks on each button the appropriate actions are performed.
+1 -Verify the page’s look and feel matches the wireframe provided for this assignment- (this maybe slightly different) 2- Check the other spec such as when you click on each button the appropriate actions are performed.
 3-Verify all the pages that were supposed to display are there.

 ![Image](https://github.com/Sile-Kiman/Burger/blob/master/public/assets/images/home.PNG)
 ![image](https://github.com/Sile-Kiman/Burger/blob/master/public/assets/images/newOeder.PNG)